New MG HS 2019 review

 The new MG HS SUV hits the UK as a cheaper alternative to the Nissan Qashqai, Peugeot 3008 and Skoda Karoq

-With each new MG model, the brand takes a little step closer to the established makers.
-The HS delivers passenger space, a seven-year warranty and a purchase price to set it apart from most rivals, while the interior design and quality are a big improvement over previous MGs, too.
+With each new model, MG takes a little step closer to the established makers.
+The HS offers passenger space, a seven-year warranty and a purchase price that set it apart from most rivals, while the interior design and quality are a big improvement over previous MGs, too.
 However, there’s still plenty of work to do from a driving point of view: in terms of ride, handling, and particularly engine refinement, it’s a long way off the class best.

 This is the new MG HS: the latest SUV from the rejuvenated MG brand.
 Competitive prices and a huge seven-year warranty have seen the latest models gain popularity, with the electric ZS EV in particular showing huge promise: MG took roughly 2,000 orders in the first month.